Lawyer Basking Ridge Discrimination Claims

 Many acts of retaliation occur in the work place.
 Most commonly, retaliation happens when an employee reports he or she is being discriminated against or harassed due to a protected classification, or reports abuse by a supervisor of another employee who is identified within a protected class.
 After the report of harassment or discrimination is made, if the employee is subjected to an “adverse employment” action, such as demotion, suspension, loss of pay, or termination, then the employee may file a claim of retaliation under the New Jersey Law Against Discrimination.

 The Mark Law Firm handles complex employment law matters throughout the State of New Jersey.
-For over 15 years, our trial attorneys have advocated for employee rights.
+For over 15 years, our trial team has advocated for employee rights.
 We are here to assist you and counsel you on your rights.
 Stop allowing your boss to bully you, stop being a victim, and speak to a lawyer at The Mark Law Firm who will stand up for you and fight for your rights.
 Contact The Mark Law Firm today.
 Call us at 908-375-6767.